New Features 🎉

 Filtering

-Kanban View incorporates a robust filtering mechanism, allowing you to stay organized and quickly refine visible projects and tasks.
-The filtering mechanism can help streamline your workflow by providing efficient ways to locate your work or view needed subsets of projects and tasks.
+Kanban View incorporates a robust filtering mechanism in the left sidebar to help you stay organized and quickly refine visible projects and tasks.
+Filters can help streamline your workflow by providing efficient ways to locate your work or view needed subsets of projects and tasks.

 To get the most out of the filtering functionality, consider the following: